-The ST_Geometry library can contain new functionality or fixes at each ArcGIS release.
+The ST_Geometry library contains new functionality or fixes at each ArcGIS release.
 You can upgrade the ST_Geometry type in your PostgreSQL database using the Create Spatial Type geoprocessing tool or the CreateSpatialType ArcPy function.

-- Grant the sde login role uperuser authority in the database cluster if it does not already have it.
+- Grant the sde login role superuser authority in the database cluster if it does not already have it.

 - Install a new release of ArcGIS Desktop to obtain the new version of the st_geometry library.

 - Make a backup copy of or rename the existing st_geometry library on the PostgreSQL server.